 In general, the IRC 382 or the Internal Revenue Code 382 limits the ability of a corporation to use NOL or net operating loss carryovers once the corporation has undergone an ownership change.
-Although corporations are allowed to utilize pre-change NOLs, there is a limit that they can use.
+Although corporations are allowed to utilize pre-change NOLs, there is a limit to how much they can use to offset tax liability.
 There is the federal long-term tax-exempt rate for a particular month that is used in the calculation of the amount.
-The rate is determined by the Internal Revenue Service as well as the other federal rates.
-However, it is essential to note that there are other rules and limitations like for instance the provisions pertaining to the built-in gains and losses that need to be followed.
+The rate is determined by the Internal Revenue Service.
+However, it is essential to note that there are other rules and limitations like, for instance, the provisions pertaining to the built-in gains and losses that need to be followed.

 Thank you for reading this guide IRC Section 382 and its application to Tax Loss Carry Forwards.
 Always consult a professional tax advisor before making any significant tax-related decisions.
 To keep learning and advancing your career, these CFI resources will be helpful:

 Learn accounting fundamentals and how to read financial statements with CFI’s free online accounting classes.

 These courses will give the confidence you need to perform world-class financial analyst work.
 Start now!